caymanbum/press/operations/current.md

 they concluded I was simply an eccentric character.

 I recognize that I can be overwhelming at times.
-Afterward, they only advised me—somewhat humorously—to “consider my meds.”
+Afterward, they only advised me seriously to “adjust my meds.”
 I am passionate about acting and I do stand up comedy, though my humor is sometimes misunderstood, such as when I quipped rustling up a mRNA virus to deal with stray cats on the island and was ejected from a local Whatsapp group.

 I later clarified my intent in a positive discussion with Dominic Tomkins, head of our homeowners’ association, and we reached a mutual understanding that I am in fact too busy and stressed to really have the time to make a killer mRNA virus for cats.
 And besides of which most people, my ex wife included would realize I am actually a cat lover.
 This was because my earlier attempts to raise the issue in a human context - that individual actors are close to being able to brew up their own custom viruses - both computer and biological weren't really acknowledged.
 Turned out people took threats to their cats much more seriously than themselves.